-Figure 2 presents the annual mean NO2 concentration for each location based on the monthly passive tube sampling.
-As can be seen from Figure 2, the annual mean values were below the limit value of 40 μ g/m3
+Figure 2 presents the annual mean NO_2 concentration for each location based on the monthly passive tube sampling.
+The Regulations mandate an annual mean limit value of 40 μ g/m3 for NO_2 .
+As can be seen from Figure 2, the bus depot sampling point A11 is above the annual limit.
+The high level of NO_2 is related to the volume of vehicular traffic at this location.

-Figure 2 Average Monthly NO2 Concentrations Q3 2021
+Figure 2 Average Monthly NO2 Concentrations Q1 2022